sebastiankasprzak/AzureMonitorAddonForSplunk/Linux-Dependency-Installation.md

 * install splunk-sdk
 * install futures (a Python package that implements parallel processing)

 The script takes about 5 minutes to run.
 If you are tracking (index=_internal sourcetype=ta:installer), the last line of the script will say "Logging break - copy libraries to add-on folder".
 At this point, disable/enable the add-on and proceed with configuration of the data inputs.

+After the script has run successfully once, future restarts of Splunk will of course run it again.
+You'll see the logging breaks in sourcetype ta:installer as before.
+But the logs are mostly empty because the tests prevent re-execution of the steps.
+Some of the tests are a little verbose, but they take no time to speak of.

+If you want to prevent re-runs of the script, remove the stanza from default/inputs.conf.
+However, doing this will prevent future versions of the dependency script from updating dependencies as they change in the future.